 A crown is also part of an implant restoration.
 It will require two visits.

 A bridge fills in the space of missing teeth.
 It restores chewing and your smile.
 It involves two or three visits.

 The materials used for the bridges include gold or porcelain fused to metal.
 The amount and type of reduction done to the abutment teeth varies slightly with the different materials used.

-It is important to maintain good hygiene under a bridge, and clean regularly.
+It is important to maintain good hygiene under a bridge.

 Partial dentures cover only a certain portion of the mouth and are used to fill in spaces of several teeth missing in an arch.
 They can also be used as a fixed bridge, which utilizes crowns on the teeth that are in proximity to the space by using them to help affix and hold a fake tooth in place.
 Regardless of which partial denture option you choose, partial dentures are generally comfortable, versatile, easy to use, and they look just like natural teeth.
 With partial dentures, you will get your natural smile back.

 Dentures are an ideal way to replace missing teeth (fill in gaps) and help with the chewing process.

 Call for an appointment for a free consultation to discuss the various options and costs available to you.

 A variety of dentures are made of special dental materials and are custom made to resemble the shade of your own natural teeth.
 Modern dentures are more durable, affordable, and aesthetically pleasing than ever.